 Welcome, New Faculty

 Part of Roxbury Latin’s continuity is that we are always welcoming new people to our ranks—students, faculty, and staff.
-This year, five new members of the faculty will join RL as teachers and administrators, coaches and advisors.
+This year, four new members of the faculty are joining RL as teachers, coaches and advisors.